ESuth/sem/use-cases/use-case-5.md

 SUCCESS END CONDITIONS

-	User chooses the region they wish to generate a report of, generates the report.
+	User chooses the continent they wish to generate a report of, generates the report.

 FAILED END CONDITION